 Unlike some cities, Purvis isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Purvis are a mix of both white- and blue-collar jobs.
 Overall, Purvis is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Purvis who work in office and administrative support (18.12%), sales jobs (17.54%), and maintenance occupations (7.43%).

-As is often the case in a small city, Purvis doesn't have a public transportation system that people use for their commute.
+Purvis is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Purvis overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Purvis, 22.58% have at least a bachelor's degree.
+The education level of Purvis citizens is a little higher than the average for US cities and towns: 22.58% of adults in Purvis have at least a bachelor's degree.

 The per capita income in Purvis in 2010 was $16,808, which is middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $67,232 for a family of four.
 However, Purvis contains both very wealthy and poor people as well.